remote-android/redroid-doc/android-builder-docker/README.md

   </manifest>
   ```

-- Add the path to the mk file corresponding to your selected arch to device/redroid/redroid_ARCHITECTURE/device.mk , for example we want x86_64 arch (x86 for ReDroid 11 as in 'rho' Mind The Gapps as only x86 GApps)
+- Add the path to the mk file corresponding to your selected arch to device/redroid/redroid_ARCHITECTURE/device.mk , for example we want x86_64 arch (x86 for redroid 11 as in 'rho' Mind The Gapps as only x86 GApps)

   ```makefile
   $(call inherit-product, vendor/gapps/x86_64/x86_64-vendor.mk)